-“Questions from the clinic: Does drinking coffee cause or cure my headaches?”
+In the Migraine Specialist clinic we are often asked the following question: Does drinking coffee cause or cure my headaches?

-Caffeine is a two edged sword when it comes to headaches.
-It can lead to either generation or alleviation of headache.
+The answer is not completely straightforward and there are a couple of things you need to know about the relationship between coffee and headaches because caffeine is a two-edged sword when it comes to headaches.
+It can lead to either generation or alleviation of headaches.

 Caffeine has different effects with episodic intake versus regular exposure.